moira-alert/doc/source/user_guide/advanced.rst

 The template is supported by Moira, the template implements data-driven templates for generating textual output.
-Information about how to program the templates themselves, see the `documentation. <https://golang.org/pkg/html/template/>`_
+Information about how to program the templates themselves, see the `documentation. <https://golang.org/pkg/html/template/>`_ You can also use functions from `sprig-library. <https://pkg.go.dev/github.com/masterminds/sprig#section-readme>`_

 Data you can use:
 ~~~~~~~~~~~~~~~~~